-The results for question 3 differ significantly between the two sample groups with consumers willing to pay more to be better prepared for a natural disaster or were unsure.
+For question 3 the two groups' results differed in previous years but have come closer together to be more consistent.
+The majority of consumers are willing to pay more to be better prepared for a natural disaster or were unsure.